Description

 (open in window)

 [00:00] Once alarms are set up on tags, they can be configured to notify users when the tags go into an alarm state.
-In order to do this, an alarm notification profile needs to be created.
-In this lesson, I'll demonstrate how to create an alarm notification profile that allows for email notifications.
-To create one, I'll need to go to the config section of the gateway webpage, and then scroll down to alarming and click notification.
-From here, I can click Create new Alarm notification profile.
-Then I'll select email notification from the list of options and click Next.
-First thing I'll do is I'll give this a name.
-In the config > networking > email settings section of the gateway webpage, you can create a connection to an SMTP server called an email profile.
-Doing this allows you to perform email setup once and then not have to repeat it in multiple places within your gateway.
-If you've already configured an email profile, you don't need to reenter your SMTP server information and can instead check this box and choose your email profile from the dropdown.
+To do this, an Alarm Notification Profile needs to be created.
+In this lesson, we'll learn how to create an Alarm Notification Profile that allows for email notifications.
+First, I'll need to go to the services section of the gateway webpage, find alarming and click Notification.
+From here, I can click Create Profile.
+Then I'll select Email Notification from the list of options and click Next.
+Let's give this profile a descriptive name.
+Within the email settings section, the initial SMTP settings can be a time saver if you use an existing email profile -- a connection to an SMTP server.
+Creating an email profile means you only need to configure email settings once, eliminating the need to repeat the setup in various locations throughout your gateway.
+You can establish an email profile by navigating to network, network settings, and email settings in your gateway and following the workflow.

 You are editing this transcript.